UoMResearchIT/docker-introduction-archive/setup.md

 ~~~
 {: .output}

-The above output shows a successful installation and will vary based on your system.
-The important part is that the "Client" and the "Server" parts are both working and returns information.
-It is beyond the scope of this document to debug installation problems but common errors include the user not belonging to the `docker` group and forgetting to start a new terminal or ssh session.
+If you see output similar to the above, you have a successful installation.
+It is important that both the "Client" and the "Server" sections return information.
+It is beyond the scope of this document to debug installation problems but some general advice would be to:
+  * double check the installation instructions for your platform
+  * ensure you have started a new terminal session (or rebooted your machine)

 ### A quick tutorial on copy/pasting file contents from episodes of the lesson
 Let's say you want to copy text off the lesson website and paste it into a file named `myfile` in the current working directory of a shell window.
 This can be achieved in many ways, depending on your computer's operating system, but routes I have found work for me: